Taking the CMA Exam and getting the certification can be a big investment! Let’s analyze the CMA exam fees expected for this big project.

 2. Entrance Fee

 The entrance fee is an one-off fee that allows you to take part in the CMA program which is the route to become a CMA in the US.
 The fee ranges from $188 to $250.

 After the price increase in July 2015, the registration fee of the exam is now

 $415 per part, which means you’ll have to pay $830 altogether.

 There is also a discount of student candidates at

-$296.25 per part.
+$311 per part.
 A member can enjoy the student discount for up to 6 years as long as the candidate continues to take at least 6 credit hours per semester.

 1. CMA Review Courses

 The study materials do not come with the CMA program.
-Candidates prepare the exam based on free second-hand notes to full blown coaching from their home countries.
-I generally recommend something in between — self-study review courses, which offers one of the best products, flexibility of studying at home and generally lower price.
+Candidates prepare the exam based on free second-hand notes to expensive coaching classes from their home countries.
+I generally recommend something in between — self-study review courses, which offers one of the best products from nationally renowned instructors, flexibility of studying at home and generally lower price.

 2. Travel and Accommodation